The ATP Cordoba Open is a clay court tournament that is held annually in Cordoba, Argentina with the 2023 edition being the 5th time it has been held.

 Schedule

-The 2023 Cordoba tennis tournament will start on Monday, the 6th of February, with the finals being played on Sunday, the 12th of February 2023.
+The 2023 Cordoba tennis tournament started on Monday, the 6th of February, with the finals being played on Sunday, the 12th of February 2023.

 Dates | Round |